 Today, the Maid of The Loch is moored at the southern end of Loch Lomond where guided tours take visitors around the vessel and the restored winch house.

 Sea Life Aquarium.
 Drumkinnon Tower, Ben Lomond Way, Balloch G83 8QL.
 0 miles.

 A highly-rated aquarium opposite the Loch Lomond Shores shopping mall.
 The aquarium has a number of different animal enclosures with otters, sharks, rays, rockpool creatures and many other creatures waiting to be discovered.

-During a visit you will see over 1,500 animals in 7 themed zones as well as cruises that sail around Loch Lomond to enjoy the beauty of Scotland’s largest loch.
+During a visit, you’ll see over 1,500 animals in 7 themed zones as well as cruises that sail around Loch Lomond to enjoy the beauty of Scotland’s largest loch.

 Loch Lomond Bird of Prey Centre.
 Ben Lomond Way, Balloch, Alexandria G83 8QL.
 0 miles.

 This visitor attraction features falconry displays with a varied collection of birds of prey including buzzards, owls, eagles, hawks and vultures.
 The attraction is widely acknowledged as being one of Scotland’s foremost bird of prey centres thanks to the diverse range of bird species that originate from Britain and across the globe.

 River Leven.
 Address: Balloch, Alexandria, G83 8LG.
 Distance: 0.2 miles.

 The River Leven flows for 6 miles from the southern tip of Loch Lomond to the north of the River Clyde.
 This freshwater river is a popular fishing spot due to the number of salmon and sea trout that migrate up it, and it’s also popular with walkers and cyclists thanks to paths that run along its entire length on the western side.